alibaba/anyproxy/README.md

 Rule module
 -------------------
-* with customized rule module, you may hack an http request at any stage, no matter it's just before sending or after servers' responding.
-* actually ruleFile.js is a module for Nodejs, feel free to invoke your own modules and logic.
-You may get the entire scheme via [rule__blank.js](./rule_sample/rule__blank.js).
-* to invoke your rule file: ``anyproxy --rule /path/to/ruleFile.js``
-* the following figure explains the whole procedure of an http request, and the corresponding functions in rule module
+* Rule module is the specialty for anyproxy.
+Unlike other proxy, here you could write your own code to hack requests at any stage, no matter it is about to response or the proxy just gets the request.
+In this way, it would be much more flexible to meet your own demands.

+* It's highly recommended to read this guide before using it: [What is rule file and how to write one ?](https://github.com/alibaba/anyproxy/wiki/What-is-rule-file-and-how-to-write-one)
 ![](https://t.alipayobjects.com/images/T1v8pbXjJqXXXXXXXX.png)

-* here we also provide some samples in ./rule_sample
+* Besides, we provide some samples rules in ./rule_sample
-* sample list
     * **[rule__blank.js](./rule_sample/rule__blank.js)**,
         * blank rule file with some comments.
 You may read this before writing your own rule file.
         * 空白的规则文件模板，和一些注释